sared/real-time/README.md

    ```
    * Safely shutdown the system with `sudo shutdown -h now` and then unplug the power.
    * Insert the USB WiFi adapter and boot up the system.
 Enter the GUI via `startx` and [configure the WiFi](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-raspbian).
 2. With both the RGB LED matrices and Raspberry Pi disconnected from power, connect the two using the female to female wires OR solder.
-Either way, use following the [wiring diagram](https://github.com/hzeller/rpi-rgb-led-matrix#wiring-diagram), and make sure you are wiring to the input side of one of the RGB LED panels.
+Either way, use following the [wiring diagram](https://github.com/hzeller/rpi-rgb-led-matrix/blob/master/wiring.md), and make sure you are wiring to the input side of one of the RGB LED panels.
+Make sure that all ground connections on the RGB panels are connected to grounds on the Pi.
 To connect the two matrices together, simply use the IDC cable as pictured below.

 ![Wiring Example](http://i.imgur.com/lcoUGVK.jpg)